KravitzLabDevices/FED1/README.md

 NOTE: This page references FED1.0, published by Nguyen et al: https://www.ncbi.nlm.nih.gov/pubmed/27060385

-FED2.0 will be released shortly.
-This new version is easier to build, cheaper, and more reliable.
-If you are new to FED please hold off on buildling FED1 and check this page in the next few weeks for an updated build.
-If you want to check in on the status of FED2.0, please <a href="mailto:lex.kravitz@nih.gov"> send us an email</a>.
+This page will remain up for historical reasons, but if you are new to FED we suggest you start with the new version, FED2.
+We have made several improvements that make it easier and cheaper to build.
+Instructions here: https://hackaday.io/project/72964-feeding-experimentation-device-fed-20.
+If you have any comments or questions, please <a href="mailto:lex.kravitz@nih.gov"> send us an email</a>.
 Thanks!

 # Feeding Experimentation Device (FED)
 ## What is it?